Revolt On Antares: Reception

 William A. Barton reviewed Revolt On Antares in The Space Gamer No. 44.
 Barton commented that "Although Revolt On Antares isn't overly exciting, it can be an interesting little game to play, especially if you like the smaller games with an SF (make that science fantasy) flavor."

+Duke Ritenhouse commented in a 1998 article that "The big red dragon from Lake Geneva even got into the act by 1981, taking time out from counting its Advanced Dungeons & Dragons profits to release a series of minis that came in ridiculous unwieldy, clear plastic cases.
+Anyone remember They've invaded Pleasantville?
+Revolt on Antares?
+Vampyre?
+For that matter, does anyone remember Remember the Alamo?"

 In a retrospective review of Revolt On Antares in Black Gate, Ty Johnston said "Remembered fondly today by many old-school players, Revolt on Antares has become something of a collector's piece, often selling for nearly a hundred U.S. dollars on various online sites.
 Is it worth it?
 Perhaps, especially to those of us who warmly recall it as a part of our childhood."